 - Financial controls (e.g. insurance policies)

-It is my belief that we can greatly reduce the number/severity of critical vulnerabilities in the future by encouraging technology consumers to use simple, risk informed strategies during the procurement, design, and system integration stages of the product lifecycle.
+It is our belief that we can greatly reduce the number/severity of critical vulnerabilities in the future by encouraging technology consumers to use simple, risk informed strategies during the procurement, design, and system integration stages of the product lifecycle.
 By articulating our security expectations early and often to our suppliers, we can ultimately incentivize suppliers to give equal weight to performance and security as they design and integrate new products.